Style Guide

 • Use \\ (two backslashes) at the end of a line to force a line break.

-• Use [[<<]] to force a line break that will clear floating elements.
+• Use [[<<]] to force a line break that will clear floating elements both left and right.

 Indented Paragraphs (Quotes)